Marco Mazzi: Filmmaking

 In 2010 Mazzi shoot a documentary film Kiju Yoshida and a Vision of Fear, in collaboration with Kiju Yoshida, the acclaimed Japanese film director.
 Mazzi directed several experimental documentary features and single-channel video installations, such as "Records of Experience" (2011), "Tokyo Elegy" (2012), and "Hypothesis for an Ideological Journey" (2012-2020, featuring Harun Farocki).
 In 2018 the Luigi Pecci Center for Contemporary Art of Prato (Italy) screened the video by Marco Mazzi "Ricognizione (Aprile)]".

+Awards

+Marco Mazzi has received numerous national and international awards, including the Nomination for Best Director at the Prisma Film Awards in Rome (2024)August 2024 Nominees, the Bangkok Society of Film Critics Award at the Bangkok Movie Awards (2024)September 2024 Monthly Competition Result | BMA and the First Prize in the Best Analogue Film category at the International Avant-Garde Movie Awards in New York (2024).